virtual-labs/exp-angle-of-repose-iitk/experiment/aim.md

-To determine the angle of repose of a given granular material, which reflects its flowability and cohesiveness.
+Determination of Angle of Repose of a Granular Material